collabserver/collabserver-datatypes/README.md

 ### Dependencies
 All dependencies are automatically downloaded by CMake and placed in a folder named `dependencies`.
-You may move this folder in another place later and request CMake not to download dependencies anymore (See CMake options).
+You may move this folder in another place later and request CMake not to download dependencies anymore (**See CMake options**).

-If you are using a custom permanent location for your dependencies, a convinient solution is to set the environment variable `COLLAB_DEPENDENCIES_DIR` with this path.
+If you are using a custom permanent location for your dependencies, a convenient solution is to set the environment variable `COLLAB_DEPENDENCIES_DIR` with this path.
 CMake will use this one as the default location (except if a custom path is given as CMake parameter).